-Pitt County Board of Commissioners vote to remove Confederate statue
+Confederate statue removal soon after Monday night vote

-GREENVILLE, NC (WITN) - The Pitt County Board of Commissioners voted Monday night to remove the Confederate statue at the county courthouse in uptown Greenville.
+Pitt County commissioners voted Monday night to remove the Confederate statue at the county courthouse in uptown Greenville.

 In a 7-2 vote in favor of immediate removal, commissioners shared why they wanted it gone while others expressed concerns about moving it.